 Meditating on the lotus is said to bring peace and stillness into all aspects of our being.
 The soul is said to live within the heart lotus and therefore the crown chakra cannot be fully open without the heart being fully open, too.

 The lotus (Nymphaea canrulea) was combined with the acacia (Acacia nilotica) to provide the mystical experience the ancients were seeking.
-As companion psychotropics, their effect elevated initiates to the realm of the gods.
+As companion psychotropics their effect elevated initiates into the realm of the gods.